vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/_index.md

 Sri Vedanta Desika says that Lord Sriman Narayana will not confer Moksha on people who do not do Prapatti at His lotus fcet.
 This statement can be extended further and said that a knowledge of Srimad Rahasyatrayasara is essential to attain Moksha.
 It is in this context that this treatise becomes a precious possession by everybody to get fairly an in-depth knowledge of Srimad Rahasyatrayasara, whose greatness was elaborated in the preceding paragraphs.

 About the author Dr. U.Ve.
 Vidwan N. S. Anantharangacharya : This author is occupying an important and central place in the galaxy of disciples of this Ashram.
 This author would not have attained such greatness but for the gracious blessings of Poundarikapuram Srimad Andavan His Holiness Srinivasa Mahadesikan who was known for his "jnana", "Vairagya" and "Anushtana".
 The author's Kalakshepa Acharya Sri U. Ve.
 Sri Krishnathathcharya is also a prominent disciple of Sri Poundarikapuram Srimad Andavan His Holiness Srinivasa Mahadesikan, under whose lotus feet he studied all the scriptures of our philosophy and sampradaya.
 Though Dr. N.S.
-Anantharangacharya is an

-vji

-.

-Octogenarian, he is young in spirits by the grace of Bhagavan, Bhagavatas and Acharyas.
+Anantharangacharya is an Octogenarian, he is young in spirits by the grace of Bhagavan, Bhagavatas and Acharyas.

 He is to be congratulated on his marvellous achievements which nobody else can claim in recent years.